tonypilz/singleton/README.md

 In this paragraph some minor aspects to using this library will be discussed.

 ### Thread Savety
 This library does not employ synchnization primitives like mutexes.
 Therefore it is generally not thread-save.
-However in most cases, this is not a problem since registration/deregistration of global instances usually happens at the beginning and during program exit which is almost always done by a single thread.
-And in between all calls to `global::instance<T>()` are thread-save since no data is beeing changed:
+However, since the library provides full control over timepoint of construction / destruction it should almost never be necessary to synchronize global instance construction or destruction since program startup and shutdown happen in almost all casses single threaded.
+And after construction of all global instances is complete all calls to `global::instance<T>()` are thread-save since no data is beeing changed:

 ```cpp
 struct A{ void foo(); };